Skip to main content

 Domain Registry of America Scam Alert

-Several people across the country have been receiving letters in the mail, like the one below, regarding renewal of their domain names as they are about to expire.
+Several people across the country have been receiving letters in the mail, regarding renewal of their domain names as they are about to expire.
 These come with an invoice stating the dates of registration of your domain name and the date of expiry.
 Additionally, there is an invoice at the end of the letter to assist in the process of renewal.
 If you have received a similar letter in the mail, do not respond to it as it is most likely a scam.
 Read on to find out more about this scam and how you can be defrauded into transferring your domain name to another registry.

 How it affects you